 Orders received by the Company or the Depositary at or before 1:30 PM CET (the "order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on that valuation date.
 Orders received by the Company or the Depositary after 1:30 PM CET are processed on the basis of the net asset value per unit on the next valuation date.

-- 2. Units of the TF unit class (Trailer Free) are available exclusively - (i) through distributors and intermediaries that - due to prudential requirements (e.g., in relation to independent investment advisory services, discretionary portfolio management or specific local regulations)

-- may not receive or collect trailer fees or any other fees, rebates or payments from the fund; or - have entered into separate fee arrangements with their clients and do not receive and/or collect trailer fees or any other fees, rebates or payments from the fund: - (ii) for other UCIs and - (iii) for insurance-based investment products as defined by article 4 (2) of Regulation (EU) No. 1286/2014.
+2. Units of the TF unit class (Trailer Free) are available exclusively due to prudential requirements (e.g., in relation to independent investment advisory services, discretionary portfolio management or specific local regulations) may not receive or collect trailer fees or any other fees, rebates or payments from the fund; or - have entered into separate fee arrangements with their clients and do not receive and/or collect trailer fees or any other fees, rebates or payments from the fund;